 The Wabash Center is committed to providing a hospitable environment for sustained conversation about good teaching.
 We have learned that our programs are most effective when a particular tone and community have been established in a workshop or colloquy.
 Therefore, we pay particular attention to the dynamics by which a group of participants is transformed into a workshop/colloquy community.
 We have developed this statement to emphasize and make explicit the importance of this aspect of our programming and to solicit your assent to these principles if you are selected.

 The sustained conversation and quality of community fostered by our workshops and colloquies begins with the opening meeting, develops in day and evening sessions, as well as during social occasions, and culminates in the closing events on the last day.
 The social connections made between sessions and after hours are often as important as the structured interactions that take place during workshop and colloquy sessions.

-Our facilities do impose certain limitations; for example, we are unable to provide childcare or meals for non-participants.
+Our facilities do impose certain limitations.
+For example, we are unable to provide lodging for a child over 6 months old, childcare, or meals for non-participants.
 If conflicting plans or a family emergency inhibit your full participation in group activities, you may need to withdraw from the workshop/colloquy.
 However, should this occur, we would encourage you to apply for a future workshop or colloquy.
 We remain committed to doing whatever we can to enable every qualified person to participate in our programs.